-The Trust Fund Committee expects the portion of assets invested in exchange traded funds used to closely replicate the performance of recognized bond indices to obtain cumulative annualized total returns net of fees and commissions that exceed the Barclays Aggregate Bond Index, by a minimum of 50 basis points per year over moving 5 year periods or maintain premium performance when compared to a peer group of similarly oriented investment managers.
-Corporate bonds have some default risk, so they generally have higher yields.
+The Trust Fund Committee expects the portion of assets invested in exchange traded funds, used to closely replicate the performance of recognized bond indices, will obtain cumulative annualized total returns net of fees and commissions that exceed the Barclays Aggregate Bond Index, by a minimum of 50 basis points per year over moving 5 year periods or maintain premium performance when compared to a peer group of similarly oriented investment managers.
+Corporate bonds have added default risk, so they generally have higher yields than bonds and other debt instruments issued by governments and government agencies.

-Domestic and international equity investments consist of exchange traded funds (ETFs) (iShares closed-end mutual funds).
+Domestic and international equity fund investments consist of exchange traded funds (ETFs) (iShares closed-end mutual funds).
 Fair value of ETFs is based upon quoted market values.
 These exchange traded funds hold both stocks and bonds that trade at approximately the same net asset value of the fund's underlying assets.

-Alternative investments consist of real estate investment trusts (REITs).
+Alternative investments consist of real estate investment trusts (REITS).
 Fair value is based upon quoted market value of REIT units traded on the New York Stock Exchange (NYSE).